goobz22/goobs-auth/README.md

-# goobs-repo
+# goobs-auth

-goobs-repo is a collection of reusable components and utilities for building web applications with React and Next.js.
-It provides a set of tools to streamline development and enhance functionality.
+goobs-auth

-The NPM repo is available here - https://www.npmjs.com/package/goobs-next-auth
+The NPM repo is available here - https://www.npmjs.com/package/goobs-auth

-This entire repository is written in typescript and there is no need for a types/ install file

 ## Version

-Current version: 0.1 (beta)

 Install will not be working via npm until beta level of stability reached in .5.
 Massive changes but this worked succesfully in a repo local to the auth need to externalize it and this is part of that process.

-## Integrating goobs-repo with Next.js
+## Integrating goobs-auth with Next.js

 This guide explains how to integrate the goobs-next-auth package with a Next.js project